-- Implementation and Post-deployment Services.
-Our professional services team helps customers efficiently configure, install and deploy our Simpana suite based on specified business objectives.
-We offer services such as architecture implementation; disaster recovery readiness and policy implementation; cloud infrastructure implementation; data classification and archive policy implementation; virtual data protection implementation; snapshot management implementation and legacy archive migration.
-In addition, our residency services offer customers staff-augmentation options to assist with the rapid expert deployment of the Simpana software suite. - Education Services.
+- Technology Consulting Services.
+Our technology consulting ensure that a customer's software environment is designed for optimal results and will continue to deliver over the long term.
+We offer services such as architecture design; implementation; personalization; data migration; and health assessment.
+In addition, our residency services offer customers staff-augmentation options to assist with the rapid expert deployment of the Commvault software suite. - Business Consulting Services.
+Our business consultants provide transformational insights that align to how specific businesses gather, retain and employ data.
+We offer services such as disaster recovery readiness and policy implementation; private cloud services design; data classification and archive policy implementation; and operational efficiency assessment. - Education Services.
 We provide global onsite training, offsite training and self-paced online alternatives for our products.
 Packaged or customized customer training courses are available in instructor-led or computer-based formats.
 We offer in-depth training and certification for our resellers in pre- and post-sales support methodologies, including web access to customizable documentation and training materials.
-In addition, we offer a CommVault Certification Program that validates expertise and advanced knowledge in topics, including CommVault Core Fundamentals, Implementation and Maintenance, Preparing for Disaster Recovery and more advanced Specialist and Master technologies.
+In addition, we offer a Commvault Certification Program that validates expertise and advanced knowledge in topics, including Commvault Core Fundamentals, Implementation and Maintenance.
+We also offer more advanced Specialist, Engineer and Master technologies.
 We believe certified personnel can increase a company's productivity and reduce operating costs.